🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 • You’re using CardUp or Citi PayAll, which aren’t eligible for bonuses with specialised spending cards

-In these situations, it’s a simple matter of picking the highest-earning general spending card there is.
+In these situations, it’s all about picking the highest-earning general spending card there is.

 Final reminders